FitzkeeLab/citrate-aunp-predict/README.md

 2. Numeric Python (numpy)
 3. Scientific Python (scipy)

-These dependencies can be easily installed using the Package Installer for Pythong (pip):
+These dependencies can be easily installed using the Package Installer for Python (pip):

 ```
 pip install --user numpy